sophilabs/learnregex/learnregex/introduction/README.rst

     $ {script} verify program.py

-to proceed.
-Your program will be tested, a report will be generated, and the lesson will be marked 'completed' if you are successful.
+Your program will be tested and the lesson will be marked 'completed' if you are successful.